AdaKing82/AdaKing82.github.io/_posts/2025-12-16-IsJvmIndependent.md

 ---
 layout:     post
 title:      Is JVM platform independent or dependent?
-subtitle:   Maybe we are all misleaded by some java book
+subtitle:   Maybe we are all misleaded by some java books
 date:       2025-12-16
 author:     Brother King
 header-img: img/post-bg-rwd.jpg